 The SLU Aqua Sailor drone was built in Norway and was purchased by the Department of Aquatic Resources in the autumn of 2018, with partial funding from the Nordic Council of Ministers.
 SLU Aqua Sailor is stationed at the Institute of Marine Research in Lysekil.

-During the late spring and summer of 2020, the SLU Aqua Sailor drone sails between the great Swedish islands of Öland and Gotland and collects data on the amount of fish and zooplankton.
-The drone survey partly takes place at the same time as the fisheries survey Sprat Acoustic Survey (Spras).
+During the late spring and summer of 2020, 2021 and 2022 the SLU Aqua Sailor drone sailed between the great Swedish islands of Öland and Gotland and collected data on the amount of fish and zooplankton.
+The drone survey partly took place at the same time as the fisheries survey Sprat Acoustic Survey (Spras).
 Spras collects information on herring and sprat in the Baltic Sea, and is carried out with the research vessel R/V Svea.
 By matching data from Spras with data from the sailing drone, the researchers hope to gain better knowledge of how the Baltic Sea ecosystem works.

 Mapping of fish in the Kattegat 2018